 - Always watch out for dirt on the solar panels to make sure it doesn’t build up since they can absorb sunlight better when they are free of dirt.

-- Depending on the type of panel you have, it might need weekly or monthly washing.
-Your solar panel manufacturer should be able to advise you on this.
+- Many people question, do solar panels need cleaning? - the answer is yes.
+Depending on the type of panel you have, you might be weekly or monthly in cleaning solar panels.
+Your solar panel manufacturer should be able to advise you on this for solar panel cleaning.